riccardopoiani/trio-non-stationary-meta-rl/README.md

 Please, note that meta-test scripts assumes that you trained at least a policy for each of the 3 algorithms: if this was not the case, you may want to modify a bit the script. <br> <br>

-For what concerns MAML and VariBAD, we used the code available at [tristandeleu/pytorch-maml-rl](https://github.com/tristandeleu/pytorch-maml-rl) and [lmzintgraf/varibad](https://github.com/lmzintgraf/varibad) respectively, with small modifications in order to meta-test specific sequences of tasks.
+For what concerns results MAML and VariBAD, we used the code available at [tristandeleu/pytorch-maml-rl](https://github.com/tristandeleu/pytorch-maml-rl) and [lmzintgraf/varibad](https://github.com/lmzintgraf/varibad) respectively, with small modifications in order to meta-test specific sequences of tasks.